GabrielPaganMateo/holbertonschool-printf/README.md

 |print_percent|Prints a percent sign|%|

 * ### [main.h](main.h)
 Header file.
-Stores all the auxiliary function prototypes and additional library headers that are necessary for the realization of _printf.
+Stores all the auxiliary functions prototypes and additional library headers that are necessary for the realization of _printf.

 |Library| Function(s) | Purpose|
 |:-------:|:-------------:|:--------:|